palankai/tutorial-isomorphic/A01-getting-started/README.md

 ```

-Create a folder `src` and a file called `src/app.js` with the following
+Create a folder `frontend/src` and a file called `frontend/src/app.js`
-content:
+with the following content:

 ``` javascript
 var React = require('react');